mohanprasath-dev/tonelens/README.md

 - Firestore session memory
 - emergency and cultural-action side effects
 - mobile-optimized landing, about, and app pages
+- Six purpose-built AI modes, each with a distinct Gemini system prompt tuned for a specific context
+- Crisis Response mode flags urgency level (LOW/MEDIUM/HIGH/CRITICAL) in real time
+- Hospitality mode detects guest frustration across any language with culturally-aware suggestions
+- Camera is fully optional — app works via voice only, camera panel hides gracefully if denied
+- Mobile responsive — works on any device, no installation

 This repo is already in a shape where a judge can open the landing page, launch the app, grant camera/mic access, and see a working multimodal interaction pipeline.